bradenmacdonald/CalendarDate/README.md

 printed as `"2021-02-28"` (Feb 28) through the opposite problem - the date is constructed using local time but printed using UTC.

-🌟 There is going to be a new [**`Temporal.PlainDate`**](https://tc39.es/proposal-temporal/docs/plaindate.html) in future versions of JavaScript which will solve all of these problems, but it is not yet fully implemented in major runtimes like V8.
-For now, you need to use a pollyfill or something like this `CalendarDate` class.
-If performance, memory use, or code size are a concern, I'd recommend this `CalendarDate` implementation; otherwise, use a `Temporal.PlainDate` polyfill to be more future-compatible.
+🌟 There is a new [**`Temporal.PlainDate`**](https://tc39.es/proposal-temporal/docs/plaindate.html)
+API in JavaScript which solves all of these problems, but it is not yet fully implemented in all major runtimes/browsers.
+What's more, it's slower than this `CalendarDate` class.
+So if performance, memory use, or code size are a concern, I'd recommend this `CalendarDate` implementation; otherwise, use a `Temporal.PlainDate` polyfill to be more future-compatible.

 The benefits of using `CalendarDate` are: